tccodes-repo/full-stack-fall-2020/README.md

 4.cd api

-5.dotnet build

 5.cd Emailer

-6.dotnet run
+6.dotnet build

+7.dotnet run ( I had to run this a couple of times as the it did not connect right away.)

-7.At this point you should be able to open a browser window at [https://localhost:5001/weatherforecast] and see the the "weatherforecast" project.
-(I had a security warning the first time I attempted to run this project locally, adjust you setting accordingly)
+8.At this point you should be able to open a browser window at [https://localhost:5001/weatherforecast] and see the the "weatherforecast" project.
+(I had a security warning the first time I attempted to run this project locally, adjust you settings accordingly)

+9.control c

-8. cd ../..
+10.cd ../..

+11.cd ui

-9. you should be in the ui folder at this point
+12.At this point you should be in the ui folder at this point

-10. npm install
+13.npm install

-11. npm start -- you browser may automatically but if not go to http://localhost:3000/ and you should see the React logo with the Learn React link at the bottom
+14.npm start -- you browser may automatically go to [http://localhost:3000/] and you should see the React logo with the Learn React link at the bottom.
+If not, please feel free to start up the React portion of the app at the listed location